shtukaresearch/livepeer-data-geography/README.md

   *Evaluation.* Fostering a diverse set of demand sources is essential to securing the future of Livepeer Network revenue.
 Currently, it is hard for potential demand sources to discover how to use the network directly and to trust in its reliability.
 Thus, filling this gap with an easily discoverable introduction to the Gateway role and explanations of what mechanisms are used to ensure reliability as well as links to actual reliability data would seem to warrant high prioritisation.

+* **Protocol research and evaluation.** Led by the Foundation, develop and publish a research roadmap and client/SC upgrade calendar.
+Recruit a research team or research partners.
+Compare [Ethereum roadmap](https://ethroadmap.com/).

+  Designate independent expert authors and reviewers for standard track LIPs.

+  *Evaluation.* Delegates deciding whether to vote on protocol upgrade or parameter change LIPs would benefit from an expert synthesis of available information and quantitative analysis to inform their decisions.
+Under current conditions, the votes of a small number of delegates can swing these decisions, and may do so without achieving general community alignment or even awareness of the changes.
+This latent alignment issue could be ameliorated by communicating clear criteria and context against which upgrade LIPs can be judged, and providing for expert commentary on each proposal.